core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 could be achieved, please consult {{sid-auto-generation}}.

 SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
+If the meaning of an item changes, for example as a result from a non-backward compatible update of the YANG module, a new SID should be assigned to it.

 {{sid-lifecycle}} provides more details about the registration process of YANG modules and associated SIDs.
 To enable the implementation of this registry,